luanpotter/dotfiles/README.md

 .
 ├── .config # basic config folder most programs use, should be there already ├── projects # where you will clone every project
-├── softwares # software binaries and scripts (not cloned) └── downloads # where all software will be configured to put downloads (browsers, torrent, etc)
+├── bin # software binaries and scripts (not cloned) └── downloads # where all software will be configured to put downloads (browsers, torrent, etc)
 ```